uconneeb/evolution/reading.md

 You are welcome to read more, however.
 You might find the section on "Kin Selection and Human Behavior" quite interesting!
 * pp. 320-321 (in particular Muller's ratchet and the discussion of fig. 8.28)
 * pp. 471-473 (Multilevel selection and Cooperation)

+### Lecture 11 (Inclusive fitness, haplodiploidy in bees, and Hardy-Weinberg equilibrium)
 * pp. 460-461 (Inclusive Fitness section)
+* pp. 483-486 (The evolution of eusociality)